Choltz95/littlelispjs/README.md

 # littlelisp
-An implementation of classical lisp in approx. 100 lines of javascript.
+An implementation of classical lisp in < 300 lines of javascript.
 Inspired by the implementations of John McCarthy, Peter Norvig, and Marry Cook.

 Initially an easter egg in my personal website, I made this project its own repo for management purposes.
 NOTE: This iteration does not work locally with chrome set to default settings - you need set up a local webserver to allow Cross origin requests or you can simply open index.html in firefox.